gustavoig/rerun-docs/docs/introduction.rst

 ReRun is designed for:

 - Researchers conducting reproducible empirical analyses.
+- Third-party entities that need to verify reproducibility of results.
 - Researchers managing large or multi-language pipelines.
-- Computational social scientists who need transparent, replicable workflows.
-- Academic teams maintaining shared analytical environments.
+- Research Data Centers that provide access to confidential data.

 Why ReRun